TeXmeijin/prettier-eslint-stylelint-config-on-vuejs-project/README.md

 # Solution

-The configuration is serial execution following commands : prettier, stylelint, eslint.
+The configuration execute serially formatting and linting commands(prettier, stylelint, eslint) by file types.

 # How to execution lint-staged